Kareem-Zaghawa/Basic-DB-Engine-using-BASH/README.md

 2. Insert in table
 3. List Table
 4. Drop Table
-5. Select From Table (Select All, By Range, By Column)
+5. Select From Table (Select All, By Range, By Column, Filter by Column)
 6. Delete From Table (Delete Rows, Delete Columns, Delete All)
 7. Update Table (Updating Values)